 One last thing we can do to complete this lesson is to add some text.
 We all know it's a battery, but this addition is still a fun one to make.
 Good work!
 Now we can put this pretty little thing inside our electronics and enjoy life! :)

-Below you can see all steps required to learn how to draw a battery quickly and easily.
+Above you can see all steps required to learn how to draw a battery quickly and easily.
 I hope you had fun working on this familiar object.
 Don't forget to practice as often as possible.
-You can continue your drawing journey by selecting another fun tutorial from our big list of cartoon objects here. :)
+You can continue your drawing journey by selecting another fun tutorial from our big list of cartoon objects here or try some lessons found below.
+Enjoy! :)